junxit/us-congress-bills-110/bill.md

 - **(1)** by redesignating subsections (k) through (n) as subsections (l) through (o), respectively; and
 - **(2)** by inserting after subsection (j) the following new subsection:
   > - **(k)** *Project rental assistance-only competitive demonstration program*
   >   - **(1)** *Authority* The Secretary shall carry out a demonstration program under this subsection to expand the supply of supportive housing for non-elderly adults with disabilities, under which the Secretary shall make funds available for project rental assistance pursuant to paragraph (2) for eligible projects under paragraph (3).
 The Secretary shall provide for State housing finance agencies and other appropriate entities to apply to the Secretary for such project rental assistance funds, which shall be made available by such agencies and entities for dwelling units in eligible projects based upon criteria established by the Secretary for the demonstration program under this subsection.
+The Secretary may not require any State housing finance agency or other entity applying for project rental assistance funds under the demonstration program to identify in such application the eligible projects for which such funds will be used, and shall allow such agencies and applicants to subsequently identify such eligible projects pursuant to the making of commitments described in paragraph (3)(B).
   >   - **(2)** *Project rental assistance*
   >     - **(A)** *Contract terms* Project rental assistance under the demonstration program under this subsection shall be provided—
-  >       - **(i)** in accordance with subsection (d)(2);
+  >       - **(i)** in accordance with subsection (d)(2); and
   >       - **(ii)** under a contract having an initial term of not less than 180 months that provides funding for a term 60 months, which funding shall be renewed upon expiration, subject to the availability of sufficient amounts in appropriation Acts.
   >     - **(B)** *Limitation on units assisted* Of the total number of dwelling units in any multifamily housing project containing any unit for which project rental assistance under the demonstration program under this subsection is provided, the aggregate number that are provided such project rental assistance, that are used for supportive housing for persons with disabilities, or to which any occupancy preference for persons with disabilities applies, may not exceed 25 percent of such total.
   >     - **(C)** *Prohibition of capital advances* The Secretary may not provide a capital advance under subsection (d)(1) for any project for which assistance is provided under the demonstration program.